Regent Alumni Start New Trinitarian Ontologies Conference at Cambridge

 Cambridge’s upcoming New Trinitarian Ontologies conference is culturally urgent, well-visioned, and bursting at the seams with some of the world’s leading theologians.
 And we are proud to say that a group Regent alumni are behind it!

 Alex Abecina (MATS ’12), Jonathan Lyonhart (MATS ’18), and Austin Stevenson (MATS ’16; THM ’17) are three of the conference’s four founding members.
-The speakers will include, among many others, David Bentley Hart, Rowan Williams, John Milbank, Catherine Pickstock, Cyril O’Regan, Graham Ward, Judith Wolfe, Piero Coda, Andrew Louth, Celia Deane-Drummond, and our very own Jens Zimmermann.
+The speakers will include, among many others, David Bentley Hart, Rowan Williams, John Milbank, Catherine Pickstock, Cyril O’Regan, Graham Ward, Judith Wolfe, Piero Coda, Andrew Louth, and Celia Deane-Drummond.

 Among their studies and conference organizing, Austin, Jonathan, and Alex found time to answer a few of our questions.
 Find out why they think this topic is essential and get some intel into the underground Regent faction at Cambridge.